+Suggestions included developing trails proposed by the Friends of Rock Creek Valley Additional trail opportunities were identified in the areas around Sugarloaf Mountain and Lake Sawyer.

 Support for passive recreational trails.
-There is strong support for expanding backcountry trails dedicated to hiking, horseback riding, running, and nature observation in addition to mountain biking.
+There is strong support for expanding backcountry trails dedicated to hiking, horseback riding, running, nature observation and mountain biking.
 Additionally, regional trails that accommodate shared-use activities, such as cycling, jogging, and horseback riding, are widely supported.
-Many residents emphasized the importance of designating trails exclusively for equestrians and hikers to ensure safety and minimize conflicts.
+Many residents emphasized the importance of designating trails exclusively for equestrians and hikers to ensure safety and minimize conflicts with mountain bikers.

-Support for linking regional trail systems.
-There is community interest in regional trail connections:

-Linking Lake Youngs to the Cedar River Trail,

-Establishing the Landsburg-Kanaskat Trail,

-Continuing the regional trail network to Enumclaw along the planned Foothills Trail corridor, and

-Linking Covington Community Park/Tahoma National Cemetery with the Soos Creek Regional Trail through existing utility corridors.

-Local trail concepts.
-Community members shared trail ideas based on past planning efforts and local initiatives.
-Suggestions included developing trails proposed by the Friends of Rock Creek, such as a route near the Ravensdale Ridge conservation easement owned by Forterra.
-Additional trail opportunities were identified in the areas around Sugarloaf Mountain, the Ravensdale Retreat Natural Area, and Lake Sawyer.

 Advocacy for a public equestrian center.
 Several community members expressed support for developing a public equestrian center with trail access within the subarea.
-Comments highlighted community interest in the equestrian facilities envisioned by the Friends of Rock Creek Horse Park.
+Comments highlighted community interest in an equestrian facility similar to that envisioned by the Friends of Rock Creek Valley Horse Park.
 There was broad agreement that equestrians represent a key user group in the area.

-Calls for public amenities with open space.
-Community members expressed a desire for user-friendly enhancements to open spaces, including parking near high-use recreation areas, improved signage, garbage cans, restrooms, picnic and gathering areas, and interpretive signage highlighting cultural and natural features.

 Support for investments in cultural resources.
 Ensuring that cultural and historical resources remain protected and accessible for educational and recreational use is viewed as essential to fostering a strong sense of identity and connection to the region.
 Residents place high value on the region’s historical sites, natural landmarks, and lands of Tribal significance.
 There is strong support for maintaining and celebrating these assets through pursuit of historic designations, other historic preservation efforts, community events, interpretive signage, and partnerships with local Indian Tribes.

-Support for access to public landsCommunity members expressed a strong desire for improved access to public lands, particularly along the Cedar River, to enhance recreation and enjoyment of natural resources. of natural resources.

-nforcement of encampment regulations.
-Community members expressed a strong desire for improved access to public lands, particularly along the Cedar River, to enhance recreation and enjoyment of natural resources.
-At the same time, concerns were raised about unauthorized camping in open spaces, prompting calls for stronger enforcement and regulations to prevent environmental degradation.
+Enforcement of encampment regulations. about unauthorized camping in open spaces, prompting calls for stronger enforcement and regulations to prevent environmental degradation.

-Johnny Lazor Ballfield.
-Members of the community support expanding the Johnny Lazor Ballfield in the Hobart area to include additional amenities, such as parking, picnic areas, and a play structure.

 Policies

-GMVCR-10 Evaluate opportunities to support youth and adult athletics through coordination with community partners to seek funding for development and management of associated parks facilities, such as the Johnny Lazor Ballfield.
+GMVCR-10 Evaluate opportunities to support youth and adult athletics through coordination with community partners to seek funding for development and management of associated parks facilities, such as Hobart Johnny Lazor Ballfield and Ravensdale Park.

 GMVCR-11 Evaluate opportunities to expand equestrian trails, parking, and increased accessibility through such means as feasibilities studies.